brennonshanks/professional_website/content/post/ohia/index.md

 Here we implement the GaussianProcessClassifier function from scikit-learn with a radial basis function.
 Details of the scikit-learn function can be found at this link: https://scikit-learn.org/stable/modules/generated/sklearn.gaussian_process.GaussianProcessClassifier.html

+For details on how to implement a GPC from scratch, see the following post: https://winstonsullivan.netlify.app/project/gplr/

 ```python
 num = 100                                # defines the number of test points across the map in x- and y-direction